OpenEvalProject/evals/manuscripts/elife-80499/v2/manuscript.md

 ## Results

-## Honey bee queens reversibly adjust egg size in response to colony-size changes
+### Honey bee queens reversibly adjust egg size in response to colony-size changes

 The first experiment involved repeated transfers of queens among colonies of different sizes, which was designed to expand our previous findings that honey bee queens can regulate their egg size in response to colony conditions (Amiri et al., 2020).
 Sister queens that were housed in medium-sized colonies at the start of our first experiment produced a range of intermediate egg sizes with significant inter-individual differences (ANOVA: F(10,219) = 31.5, p<0.001).
 Over the course of the first week, egg sizes significantly increased (t = 5.8, df = 10, p<0.001) while egg number did not differ significantly (t = 0.7, df = 10, p<0.482).
 The first and second measurements were correlated for egg size (RP = 0.80, n = 11, p=0.003), indicating consistent differences among queens, but not egg number (RP = 0.31, n = 11, p=0.350).
 After transfer from medium to small colonies, the egg size of all six queens increased significantly (for each queen: F(1,38) = 23.7–153.3, p<0.001).
 In contrast, egg size significantly decreased for all five queens that were transferred from medium to large colonies (F(1,38) = 8.9–53.2, all p<0.005).
 Our reciprocal transfers after the fourth week showed that egg-size adjustments were reversible because all three queens successfully transferred from large to small colonies significantly increased their egg sizes (F(1,38) = 143.8–1001.8, all p<0.001) and all five queens transferred from small to large colonies significantly decreased the size of their eggs (F(1,38) = 123.0–699.4, all p<0.001).
 The egg size of most queens did not significantly change between separate measures in the same-sized colonies (third versus fourth or fifth versus sixth week).
 While egg size and number were not significantly correlated while all queens were housed in medium colonies, there was a negative correlation between size and number in weeks 3–6, although this relation was only significant in week 3 (RP = –0.83, n = 11, p=0.002), week 5 (RP = –0.95, n = 8, p<0.001), and week 6 (RP = –0.90, n = 8, p=0.003).
 Thus, honey bee queens consistently adjust the number and size of their eggs in response to colony size despite inter-individual differences in egg size (Figure 1, Figure 1—source data 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/80499/elife-80499-fig1-v2.jpg)

 **Figure 1.:** The egg size (n = 20 for each data point) of individual queens (each depicted by a unique symbol ± SEM) was measured for 6 weeks while they were moved from medium to small to large (light symbols with dark lines) or from medium to large to small colonies (dark symbols with light lines).
 Arrows symbolize transfer between different colonies, during which some of the queens died (lines not continuing).
 Despite the presence of individual and environmental differences, these experiments show a strong and consistent negative relation between egg size and colony size.
-Ovaries from surviving queens were collected after week 6 for proteomic profiling (see below).Figure 1—source data 1.
+Ovaries from surviving queens were collected after week 6 for proteomic profiling (see below).

 The surviving queens of this experiment, plus two additional large-egg-producing queens to increase sample size (Figure 1—source data 1), were compared with regard to size, body weight, and ovary weight.
 Queens in small colonies had significantly lighter ovaries than those in large colonies (F(1,8) = 10.2, p=0.013), while body size (F(1,8) = 0.3, p=0.596) and wet weight (F(1,8) = 0.8, p=0.402) did not differ (Figure 2A, Figure 2—source data 1).
 These results were confirmed in a second comparison between queens that were simply housed in small versus large colonies after maturation (ovary: F(1,6) = 28.7, p=0.01; size: F(1,6) = 0.07, p=0.805; weight: F(1,6) = 0.3, p=0.627; Figure 2B, Figure 2—source data 2).
 A third comparison between queens housed in small versus large colonies indicated that similar-sized queens (F(1,10) = 0.1, p=0.748) can differ not only in ovary weight (F(1,10) = 18.5, p=0.002) but also in body weight (F(1,10) = 5.6, p=0.039; Figure 2C, Figure 2—source data 3).
 All egg-size measurements are shown in Supplementary file 1.
 Across these three experiments, no significant relationships between queen size and egg size were found for queens in small (RP = 0.11, n = 15, p=0.702), medium (RP = 0.21, n = 8, p=0.616), or large (RP = –0.22, n = 15, p=0.440) colonies.

 ![Figure 2.](https://cdn.elifesciences.org/articles/80499/elife-80499-fig2-v2.jpg)

 **Figure 2.:** While queen size, measured as wing size, was not significantly different between queens in ‘large’ (L) and ‘small’ (S) colonies, ovaries were consistently lighter in queens from small colonies than in queens from large colonies.
 Total body weight of queens showed no significant difference between the two groups in the first (A) and second (B) experiments, but queens in large colonies were significantly heavier than queens in small colonies in the third experiment (C).
-NTest1 = 10, NTest2 = 8, NTest3 = 12 for all measures; simple ANOVAs were used for pairwise comparisons (*p<0.05, **p<0.01).Figure 2—source data 1.Figure 2—source data 2.Figure 2—source data 3.
+NTest1 = 10, NTest2 = 8, NTest3 = 12 for all measures; simple ANOVAs were used for pairwise comparisons (*p<0.05, **p<0.01).

-## Egg size is unaffected by an experimental hiatus in egg laying
+### Egg size is unaffected by an experimental hiatus in egg laying

 In our first experiment, we found that egg size was negatively correlated to egg number produced.
 To test whether small egg size is merely a passive consequence of high egg-laying rate, we thus assessed egg size before and after a 2-week period of queen caging, which prevented queens from laying any eggs.
 None of the four caged queens significantly changed her egg size (F(1,38) = 0.02–1.8, all p>0.1).
 None of the four queens in an unmanipulated control group during the same time changed her egg size either (F(1,38) = 0.005–0.6, all p>0.4), and egg sizes were similar between the restricted and unrestricted groups overall (Figure 3, Figure 3—source data 1).

 ![Figure 3.](https://cdn.elifesciences.org/articles/80499/elife-80499-fig3-v2.jpg)

 **Figure 3.:** After egg size of individual queens in large colonies was measured, treatment queens (triangular symbols) were confined on capped brood comb that did not allow any oviposition while the control queens (circle symbols) had free access to empty comb for oviposition.
 After 14 days, the egg size in neither group of queens changed significantly.
-Individual means ± SEM of 20 eggs are shown for each summary data point.Figure 3—source data 1.
+Individual means ± SEM of 20 eggs are shown for each summary data point.

-## Queens adjust their egg size in response to perceived instead of actual colony size
+### Queens adjust their egg size in response to perceived instead of actual colony size

 To better understand how colony size influences queen egg-size regulation, the perceived but not the physical colony size of small colonies was extended.
 The queens in ‘small’ colonies, producing relatively large eggs, were paired via a double-screened tunnel with medium-sized hive boxes that either contained empty frames or a queenless, ‘medium’ colony.
 All three queens paired with a regular colony reduced the size of their eggs compared to their initial egg size (Q1: F(3,76) = 34.5, p<0.001; Q2: F(3,76) = 42.5, p<0.001; Q3: F(3,76) = 14.6, p<0.001; post-hoc tests indicated significant differences only between measurements before and after manipulation; Figure 4, Figure 4—source data 1).
 In contrast, none of the three control queens significantly changed their egg size during the experimental period (Q1: F(3,76) = 1.3, p=0.297; Q2: F(3,76) = 1.6, p=0.196; Q3: F(3,76) = 1.0, p=0.379; Figure 4, Figure 4—source data 1).

 ![Figure 4.](https://cdn.elifesciences.org/articles/80499/elife-80499-fig4-v2.jpg)

 **Figure 4.:** After initial egg-size determination, queens in ‘small’ hives were either paired with an empty ‘mMedium’ hive box (controls: cyan color, #4, #5, and #6) or with a ‘medium’ hive box containing a colony (pink color, #1, #2, and #3).
 Queens in hives that were paired with another colony decreased their egg size, while queens in control colonies maintained their egg sizes.
-Individual means ± SEM are shown.Figure 4—source data 1.
+Individual means ± SEM are shown.

-## Ovary proteome comparisons suggest that egg size is increased by cellular transport and metabolism
+### Ovary proteome comparisons suggest that egg size is increased by cellular transport and metabolism

 To compare the ovary proteome of queens producing large eggs with that of queens producing small eggs, we identified a total of 2022 proteins and compared their relative abundance.
 Among the 290 proteins that exhibited significant quantitative differences, significantly more proteins were more abundant (275) than less abundant (15) in large-egg-producing ovaries compared to small-egg-producing ovaries (χ2 = 233.1, p<0.001; Figure 5A, Supplementary file 2).